-Life in Mexico can include hospital visits… like the time last year when my son managed to fall through a skylight on the garage roof.
+Accidents happen… Like the time last year when my son fell through a skylight on the garage roof.
 One minute my four kids and I were in the guest room talking to my mom-in-law and the next minute I hear Sawyer, our six-year-old, crying in the kitchen.
-He was so fast that we didn’t even notice him leave the room and two minutes later he is hurt!
+He was so fast that we didn’t even notice him leave the room and less than 30 minutes later we are on our way to an emergency room visit in Mexico!
+Before I get to the cost of an emergency room visit in Mexico let me tell you the WHOLE story.

 What Should We Do?

-I was worried about his head… he has bumped it so many times… so I called my husband asking him, “What should I do?”
+I was worried about his head so I called my husband asking him, “What should I do?”
 Brad was at a short Bible meeting not far from home and he came back to check on our son.
 We decided that Brad would finish his Bible meeting and I would take Sawyer to the hospital to have his forehead stitched up.

 Going to The Hospital